Selection Procedures in Competitive Admission: Analysis

-When the set of feasible test is rich and there are tests in $T\setminus T_i$, the easiest test amongst the minimally informative ones has $\E[\theta\vert t,h]=0$, i.e., the posterior expectation at the high signal is zero.
+When the set of feasible test is rich enough, the equilibrium test has $\E[\theta\vert \tau(\sigma^*,d^*),h]=0$, i.e., the posterior expectation at the high signal is zero.
 In equilibrium, the firms set $\alpha(l)=0$, i.e., a low signal is no longer rewarded.
-In this case, the selection into an easier test is negative as high productivity candidate are more likely to generate a high signal and are therefore more inclined to choose the harder test.
+If a firm deviates to an easier test, it would need to use a harsher decision rule: if not, all types would choose the deviating firm but in the easier test, the expected payoffs are negative.
+Therefore, the acceptance rule from a profitable deviation must only reward the high signal.
+But in this case, the selection into an easier test when only the high signal is rewarded is negative as high productivity candidate are more likely to generate a high signal and are therefore more inclined to choose the harder test.

-If in equilibrium $\alpha(l)=0$, it also means that firms best-reply to their signals in equilibrium.
-Therefore, in that case, the equilibrium we have found is also an equilibrium of a game with an alternative timing where firms decide whether to accept after the candidate application and having seen the test result.

-\cref{prop_lehm} and \cref{prop_diff} show existence results when tests are fully ordered by either accuracy or difficulty.
-This restriction is not necessary.